Focusing on the "Best Interests" of the Child

 Whether parents and their attorneys resolve a child custody matter out-of-court through negotiation and agreement, or the custody decision is made by a family court judge, the overriding focus in any custody case should always be on a solution that is in the child's "best interests."
 "Best interests" has a particular meaning in family law when making arrangements for children.
 In this article we will discuss the significance and meaning of the phrase.

-In any custody conflict it is crucial that you not lose sight of the importance of making decisions in the best interest of your children.
+In any custody conflict it's crucial that you not lose sight of the importance of making decisions in the best interests of your children.
 The choices you make now (or the decisions a court makes for you) will affect your child's development, as well as your relationship with them, in a number of crucial ways for years to come.

-Although the "best interest" standard can be hard to define in some situations, some factors are common in this analysis in most custody situations:
+Although the best interests standard can be hard to define in some situations, some factors are common in this analysis in most custody situations:

 - Wishes of the child (if old enough to capably express a reasonable preference);